LightAllWorld/dict_encrypt/README.md

 # file_encrypt
-This is a python repository about file encrypt and decrypt.
+This can encrypt and decrypt about dictionary data in python.